-Although there are lots of new features in the sixth edition, the essential character of The Microeconomy Today remains intact.
+Although there are lots of new features in the sixth edition, the essential character of The Macroeconomy Today remains intact.
 The distinguishing features of this character are the following:

 Real World Applications.
-The Microeconomy Today has never been a repository of fanciful stories about widget manufacturers.
-In this text, students encounter Steve Jobs and Steve Wozniak as they create the Apple I in Job's family garage.
-Students learn why IBM and GM have undertaken painful restructurings.
-The Microeconomy Today is serious about explaining economic principles in real-world settings.
+The Macroeconomy Today has never been a repository of fanciful stories about widget manufacturers.
+In this text, students encounter the real world of business and government decisions.
+They even get some insight into why President Clinton can't fully implement his "vision of change" (see Chapter 18 on "Theory vs. Reality").
+The Macroeconomy Today is serious about explaining economic principles in real-world settings.
 That is the acid test of "relevance."

 Global Vision.
-The global perspective of The Microeconomy Today is a natural extension of its real-world orientation.
+The global perspective of The Macroeconomy Today is a natural extension of its real-world orientation.
 Indeed, it is hard to imagine how a text could be relevant to today's economic agenda without explicit and continuous reference to international developments.
-This global perspective is evident in the World View boxes, many of the Economy Tomorrow sections, and the complete international section (Chapters 20-23).
+This global perspective is evident in the World View boxes, many of the Macroeconomy Tomorrow sections, the unique Global Macro chapter (17), and the complete international section (Chapters 19-22).

 Careful Pedagogy.
-Economic principles were put to use in designing The Microeconomy Today.
+Economic principles were put to use in designing The Macroeconomy Today.
 The opportunity cost of trying to cover everything was crystal clear.
 Encyclopedic texts leave the average student floundering.
 The choice made here was to cover less material but cover it thoroughly.
 The emphasis is on step-by-step development of core concepts, with a generous dose of real-world illustrations.